jwatelet/the-mongoose-den/README.md

 ## TODO

+- Use rich text editor for post
+- style properly rich text editor input
+- fix destroy for post
+- validates images from rich text editor
 - Use slug for users URL, and post URLS
-- Use rich text editor for post

 Made for [The Odin Project](https://www.theodinproject.com)